zigzap/zap/README.md

 - **[hello_json](examples/hello_json/hello_json.zig)**: serves you json
   dependent on HTTP path
-- **[endpoints](examples/endpoints/)**: a simple JSON REST API example featuring a `/users` endpoint for adding/deleting/displaying/updating users and a `/list` endpoint returning the entire user list.
+- **[endpoints](examples/endpoints/)**: a simple JSON REST API example featuring a `/users` endpoint for PUTting/DELETE-ing/GET-ting/POST-ing users and a `/list` endpoint returning the entire user list on GET, together with a static HTML frontend to play around with.

-I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for my current research project which is likely to need to go live in the summer of 2023.
+I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for real research projects, serving thousands of concurrent clients.

 ## Getting started